apache/druid/docs/querying/segmentmetadataquery.md

 ### cardinality

-* `cardinality` in the result will return the size of the bitmap index or dictionary encoding for string dimensions, or null for other dimension types.
+* `cardinality` in the result will return the number of unique values present in a string column.
+It is null for other column types.
- If `merge` was set, the result will be the max of this value across segments.
-Only relevant for dimension columns.
+ If `merge` is set, the result will be the max of this value across segments.
+Only relevant for string columns.

 ### minmax

 * Estimated min/max values for each column.
-Only relevant for dimension columns.
+Only reported for string columns.

 ### size

-* `size` in the result will contain the estimated total segment byte size as if the data were stored in text format
+* `size` in the result will contain the estimated total segment byte size as if the data were stored in text format.
+This is _not_ the actual storage size of the column in Druid.

 ### interval